ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R90]** BPI service orchestration utilized in a BPI MUST avoid having the orchestration consumers see partial and/or inconsistent data.

-Note that transaction boundaries i.e. a single service's action, may trigger atomic updates.
+Note that transaction boundaries, i.e., a single service's action, may trigger atomic updates.

 **[R91]** BPI service orchestration utilized in a BPI MUST capture the exact order in which operations happened.